-ALS Research coordinators Michelle Cregan, CRA, Alina Nicorici, BS,
+Research coordinators Michelle Cregan, CRA; Alina Nicorici, BS,

-The UC Davis Medical Center, a 645-bed teaching hospital, offers excellent inpatient neurology and PM&R services, pulmonology, interventional radiology, ENT, and palliative care/ hospice services.
-These integrated resources allow us to provide comprehensive care to meet our patient's needs.
-In addition, we believe the local ALS community provides critical support for our patients and their famiies, and our clinic facilitates these relationships by involving representatives from the regional ALS patient advocacy organizations.
-Finally, our patients and their families are a vital part of our team in the fight against ALS.
+The UC Davis Medical Center, a 645-bed teaching hospital, offers excellent inpatient neurology and PM&R services, pulmonology, interventional radiology, ENT, and palliative care/hospice services.
+These integrated resources allow us to provide comprehensive care to meet our patients' needs.
+In addition, the local ALS community provides critical support for our patients and their families, and our clinic facilitates these relationships by involving representatives from the regional ALS patient advocacy organizations.
+Our patients and their families are a vital part of our team in the fight against ALS.